jGDarkness/physics_simulator/designs/feature_design_1.0.md

 - SCons - CONSIDERATION ONLY

 ## Related follow-on requirements
-- Update Readme.md to include the features implemented.
+- Update Readme.md to include the features to be in the next release.
 - Document the hardware supported, including the operating system, CPU, and GPU.

+## Additional Notes
+- These feature design requirements are not expected to be exhaustive detailed documents, but a framework to work from.
+The individual elements are allowed to have separate more detailed design/requirement documents as they are developed.
+For example, the Menu Bar will have only placeholders in in Feature Implementation 1.0, but will have a more detailed design/requirement document when it's time to add the actual contents and functionality for each item.

+- Remember to include documentation updates in all tickets going forward.